-The School of Nursing prepares nurses for the care of acute and chronically-ill adults within the Adult-Gerontology Acute Care CNS program at the MSN or post-master's certificate level.
+The School of Nursing prepares nurses for the care of acute and chronically-ill adults within the Adult-Gerontology Acute Care CNS (AGCNS) program at the MSN or post-master's certificate level.
 This is an advanced practice role that prepares the student to assume the roles of clinician, educator and researcher, as well as clinical consultant and clinical leader.
 Emphasis is placed on providing the student with the advanced theoretical knowledge and practice skills needed to function in increasingly complex acute care settings.
 Evidenced-based practice, outcomes management, clinical research, and advanced clinical decision-making are emphasized.

 The curriculum builds on both the theoretical knowledge and clinical experience of the bachelor's prepared nurse.